BrianStritch/Brian-Stritch-Foleys-P1-Project-2021/README.md

 ## Credits

-- I would like to thank ALan Foley for allowing me to base this website on his butchers, and allowing me to obtain images of the shop and for the time spent discussing the text content.
+- I would like to thank Alan Foley for allowing me to base this website on his butcher shop, and allowing me to obtain images of the shop and products within for the time spent discussing the text content.
 - I would like to thank my mentor Maranatha llesanmi for the guidance throughout the project.
 - I would like to credit Kevin Powell youtuber for numerous educational tutorials regarding the positioning and layout of this site.
 - I would like to thank all my family and friends for the help in testing the website searching for errors and bugs.

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content